The Lover of Wisdom I

 - Not generally recognized as a philosopher.

-- She loves wisdom in an affective (cf. rational—but be careful about drawing a sharp line) way: A focus on the sensual, the bodily, the romantic, the erotic.
+- But she loves wisdom in an affective (cf. rational—but be careful about drawing a sharp line) way: A focus on the sensual, the bodily, the erotic.
+[Lucy]

 - “I say someone in another time will remember us” (fr.
 147).